TScheffler/2020grammarly_ws/uk_connectives/Readme.md

 1. Determine whether the given candidate word (or phrase) is a connective:

+(Note: There are also some Russian tokens in the list of candidates, based on wrongly aligned material in the underlying corpora.
+Please just exclude any non-Ukrainian words.)

 - it is a fixed (closed class) expression that cannot be modified or conjugated
 - it semantically relates to arguments
 - the arguments are "abstract objects" (propositions, facts, events, ...)